 Police investigate deaths of four people in Channel

-Kent Police said it was looking into the circumstances surrounding the incident on Wednesday with the National Crime Agency.
+Kent Police said they are looking into the circumstances surrounding Wednesday’s incident with the National Crime Agency.

 Detectives are investigating after four people died when a migrant boat capsized in the Channel.

-Kent Police said it was looking into the circumstances surrounding the incident on Wednesday with the National Crime Agency (NCA), amid reports the people on board paid thousands of pounds to people smugglers to make the journey to the UK.
+Kent Police said they are looking into the circumstances surrounding the incident on Wednesday with the National Crime Agency (NCA), amid reports that those on board paid thousands of pounds to people-smugglers to make the journey to the UK.

 Officers are also trying to identify the people who died and track down their relatives, the force said on Friday.

-Reports of a boat in distress in the early hours of Wednesday morning prompted a major search-and-rescue operation off the coast of Kent involving the British and French navy, the UK coastguard, the RNLI, police and ambulance services.
+Reports of a boat in distress in the early hours of Wednesday morning prompted a major search and rescue operation off the coast of Kent involving the British and French navies, the UK Coastguard, the RNLI, police and ambulance services.

-There were 39 people found alive, many of whom were pulled from the freezing water.
+Thirty-nine people were found alive, many of whom were pulled from the freezing water.
 The search was called off at 5pm on Thursday.

 “They treat people as a commodity to be profited from and think nothing of putting them in incredibly dangerous situations.
 Working with our partners on both sides of the Channel we are determined to find those responsible and bring them to justice.”

-The NCA has also been investigating the deaths of at least 27 migrants in the Channel last year.
+The NCA is also involved in the French inquiry into the deaths of at least 27 migrants in the Channel last year.